Breadcrumb

 The California Alliance for Minority Participation (CAMP) is part of a UC System-wide alliance and is funded by the National Science Foundation (NSF) under the Louis Stokes Alliance for Minority Participation in the Sciences (LSAMP).

-CAMP Eligibility:
+CAMP Scholars Program Eligibility:

-• Be currently accepted to research under a UCR STEM faculty lab for 10-12 hours per week during the quarter.
+• Be currently accepted to do research under a UCR STEM faculty lab for 10-12 hours per week during the quarter.

 • Be a UC Riverside undergraduate student in good academic standing